Anti-tank mine: First World War

-Inter-War
+Inter-War Period

 The Soviet Union began developing mines in the early 1920s, and in 1924 produced its first anti-tank mine, the EZ mine.
 The mine, which was developed by Yegorov and Zelinskiy, had a 1 kg charge, which was enough to break the tracks of contemporary tanks.
 Meanwhile, in Germany, defeat spurred the development of anti-tank mines, with the first truly modern mine, the Tellermine 29, entering service in 1929.
 It was a disc-shaped device approximately 30 cm across filled with about 5 kg of high explosives.
 A second mine, the Tellermine 35 was developed in 1935.
 Anti-tank mines were used by both sides during the Spanish Civil War.
 Notably, Republican forces lifted mines placed by Nationalist forces and used them against the Nationalists.
 This spurred the development of anti-handling devices for anti-tank mines.

 The Winter War between the Soviet Union and Finland also saw widespread use of anti-tank mines.
 Finnish forces, facing a general shortage of anti-tank weapons, could exploit the predictable movements of motorized units imposed by difficult terrain and weather conditions.